ZionAyooki/ToDoListApp/README.md

 # To-Do List App

-This is a simple To-Do list application.
+This is a simple To-Do list application with full accessibility.

 ## Libraries in use